tudocomp/tudocomp/docs/Documentation.md

 them as a sequence of bits.
 This can dramatically reduce the size of vectors when the optimal bit width required for storing a single is not a power of two.

-`IntVector` can be used in two different ways:
+`IntVector` can be used with static or dynamic bit widths as explained in the following sections.

-Static:
+### Static-width integer vectors

-: The bit width of values is fixed at compile time.
-This is the standard behaviozr if, for example, `IntVector<uint_t<40>>` is used for vectors of 40-bit integers.
+The bit width of values in static-width integer vectors is fixed at compile time.
+This is the standard behaviour if, for example, `IntVector<uint_t<40>>` is used for vectors of 40-bit integers.

-: A common use case for this is also the [`BitVector`](@DX_BITVECTOR@) specialization, an alias for `IntVector<uint_t<1>>`, which effectively implements bit vectors.
+A notable use case for this is the [`BitVector`](@DX_BITVECTOR@) specialization, an alias for `IntVector<uint_t<1>>`, which effectively implements bit vectors.

-Dynamic:
-: The bit width of values can be dynamically altered at runtime.
-: This is useful when the required width depends on previously processed input (e.g. a text length).
-It can also be used to bit-compress an integer vector after its  initial construction.
-: For this, the specialization [`DynamicIntVector`](@DX_DYNINTVECTOR@) is used (which is merely an alias for `IntVector<dynamic_t>`).

 The following example illustrates the use of `IntVector` in a static way: